DrBiznes/Nimble-ReWynnded/README.md

 ## Future Features
 - Smooth camera transitions will be added once Nimble updates to 1.21
 - More robust Wynncraft cutscene detection
 - Suggest features on the GitHub issues page!
-(We promise we won't send you on a fetch quest)

 ## Configuration
 This mod creates its own section in the change keybinds menu so just make sure to set your new keybinds in that section.